Updated: Jun 3

 Flexible workspace design encourages employee engagement on a daily basis.
 Allowing staff to spend time outside of their cubicles and in zones better suited to specific tasks can improve mood and productivity.
 For example, if a sales manager needs to phone clients, he/she can move to a soundproof phone booth away from the chatter of coworkers.

 Without noise distractions, he'll/she’ll complete the task much faster.
 To build specialized, creative work zones, discover what your staff needs to be more successful.
 Do employees need more private spaces?
 Do managers and training teams need conference rooms outfitted with high-definition digital monitors?
-Does your cafe accommodate informal team brainstorming sessions?
+Does your office accommodate informal team brainstorming sessions?
 Each zone should be designed with your employees’ task requirements and comfort in mind.